Surik3415/cars_management/README.md

 2. clone the repository locally to your computer using the command "git clone <url>" which must be written on the command line;
 3. you can find the corresponding url on the main page of this repository by clicking on the green "Code" button. (url in this case is a link to the repository page "https://github.com/Surik3415/cars_management.git");
 4. for convenient viewing in the code editor - enter the command "code.".
 The command must be entered while in the cloned folder.
+5. to verify that the code is working correctly, you can go to the project folder and run the code using the command "ruby index.rb".if you have problems running the code, first of all check if you have ruby ​​installed on your device